-Over the past five years, we have been working with Mina and other members of the Karma Flights Foundation team to fund the distribution of reusable pads to schoolgirls in the Nisikhola district.
-Mina has been working with community nurses and teachers to promote and deliver education around menstruation health.
+We first met Mina who works for Karma Flights, in 2018 when a couple of the trustees were helping out at one of the health camps at Arnakot.
+Mina was passionate about raising money for free pads for schoolgirls in the district of Nisikhola.
+She worked closely with community nurses and teachers to promote and deliver education around menstrual and sexual health.
 In a country where there are lots of taboos around this subject and the practice in some areas is to ban them from the home during the time they are menstruating, this can be a very sensitive subject.

 Girls with no means in which to manage their periods, frequently miss out on education.
 Little or no education means in turn that they miss out on life choices and there is less likelihood that they will be able to break the cycle of poverty.

-Kits of reusable pads have been purchased from ‘Days for Girls’ (DfG), an international charitable organisation which has a workshop in Kathmandu.
-To date, we have funded the distribution of 2,715 kits.
+Over several years, we purchased over 2,000 kits of reusable pads from ‘Days for Girls’ (DfG), an international charitable organisation.
+The money for these pads was funded by a grant we received from the Peter Stebbings Memorial Charity along with local fundraising for which we are extremely grateful.
 Each kit bag contains sufficient washable pads to last an individual for approximately three years and costs around £10.

-We have raised the money needed for these kits through local fund raising and from a grant from The Peter Stebbings Memorial Charity, for which we are very grateful.
 We have constantly been looking at ways to make this project sustainable.
-Now, thanks to a very generous donation from Neil White and family, we can finally take this project to the next stage.
+Now, thanks to a very generous donation from Neil White and family, we have been able to finally take this project to the next stage.

 In 2025, six women attended training by a local DfG trainer on how to make the kits of pads.
 The training along with sewing machines, fabrics etc have all been paid for by Neil White and family.